 AM I A GOOD CANDIDATE FOR AN UPPER LIP LIFT?

-Not just for older patients suffering from an elongated upper lip due to aging, on the contrary, the Upper Lip Lift has become a very popular procedure among patients in their 20s.
+Not just for older patients suffering from an elongated upper lip due to aging, on the contrary, the Lip Lift has become a very popular procedure among patients in their 20s.
 It is a procedure for anyone seeking to enhance their smile, their pout, and the prominence of their upper teeth.
 Ideal candidates include patients who:

 - Suffer from a lengthy upper lip that allows for excess skin removal